-Gazprom loses gas monopoly as Southeast European market advances | DW | 08.01.2021
+Gazprom loses gas monopoly as southeast European market advances | DW | 08.01.2021

 The Russian energy giant will thus be exposed to serious competition in Croatia, which will put pressure on gas prices not only in Croatia itself, given that a considerable part of the Krk terminal gas will most likely be exported.
 It's believed that Hungary will get the bulk of gas from there, with Ukraine being floated as a potential customer, too.

-Bulgaria and Serbia are markets too small for such a grand project, let alone North Macedonia or Bosnia-Herzegovina.
-The completion of a Balkan Stream pipeline stretch from the Turkish border across Bulgaria and the hooking up of Serbia are just intermediate measures to eventually extend the pipeline to Hungary.
+Bulgaria and Serbia are markets too small for a project of that size, as are those of North Macedonia or Bosnia-Herzegovina.
+The completion of a Balkan Stream pipeline stretch from the Turkish border across Bulgaria and the hooking-up of Serbia are just intermediate measures to eventually extend the pipeline to Hungary.
 But that won't materialize before 2022.

 While the terminal near Krk means a loss of its monopoly role for Gazprom in Croatia and more competition in Hungary, the start of the Southern Gas Corridor sees Gazprom losing its monopoly in Bulgaria too, and heralds more competition on the Greek and Italian markets.
 But there, pressure does not come from LNG from Qatar, Algeria or the US, but rather from cheaper pipeline gas from Azerbaijan.